jimfinnis/jcf12/content/teaching/CS123/examples/1/index.md

 ## Creating and using a logger

-Now each class can create a logger:
+Each class could create a logger as a private instance variable:
 ```java
 public class SomeClass {
     // create a private logger as an instance variable